 Call us today if you have been discriminated against, harassed or wrongfully terminated at work.

 Have you been treated unfairly by an employer?
 Need a Kansas City wrongful termination attorney?
-Hold them accountable with help from the employment law attorneys at The Meyers Law Firm.
+Hold them accountable with help from the Missouri and Kansas employee rights lawyers at The Meyers Law Firm.

 Businesses or organizations that hire or contract individuals to work for them retain a measure of control over the workplace responsibilities of these employees.
 At the same time, the law provides a number of employee rights that ensure fair dealing between the employer and employee, protecting the worker’s ability to earn wages, enjoy certain benefits and resist harassment, discrimination (regardless of the cause of discrimination) or unfair practices.

 At times, workers might feel as though their employers have overstepped their bounds in any of these areas, and labor laws give these individuals the right to seek legal recourse if workers feel they have been wronged in anyway.
 However, when considering legal action against a business, organization or institution, employees need to arm themselves with the right counsel, whether they seek wrongful termination lawyers or employee discrimination lawyers.

 Individuals looking for an experienced employment attorney in Kansas City can turn to the Missouri and Kansas employee rights lawyers at Meyers Law Firm.
 For years, the law firm’s team of knowledgeable employment attorneys have helped clients in and around Kansas City fight against workplace discrimination, harassment and wrongful termination, and find the justice they deserved.